SSC-ICT-Innovatie/LearningLion/README.md

 NB: The name of the environment is learninglion by default.
 It can be changed to a name of your choice in the first line of the yml file
 3. Activate this environment using commandline command<br>
 <code>conda activate learninglion</code><br>
+4. All required packages can now be installed with command line command<br>
+<code>pip install -r requirements.txt</code><br> (skip this if you rather work in a virtual environment)

 ### Pip virtual environment setup
 !
 You don't need to set up a pip virtual environment, if you already have your conda environment set up.